- Migraine episodes are associated with high levels of screen time.

 One 2019 research review found that complementary and integrative options like yoga, tai chi, and mindfulness may help with migraine.

-Dietary modifications such as eliminating trigger foods like caffeine and MSG may decrease headaches or migraine episodes in susceptible individuals, according to research from observational studies.
+Dietary modifications such as eliminating trigger foods like caffeine and MSG may decrease headaches or migraine episodes in susceptible individuals, according to

 And if you’re a fan of acupuncture, you may want to include it in your treatment plan.